How to choose a university and the right degree

 Think about the location of universities

-Once you've found a number of unis you like the look of, you should think about their location.
+Once you've found a few unis you like the look of, you should think about their location.
 Whether you're planning to move away for your degree or commute from home, the location matters.

-At open days, think about how you feel about the campus and uni buildings.
-You will be spending a lot of time here during your degree, so it's hugely important you feel comfortable and happy.
+On open days, think about how you feel about the campus and uni buildings.
+You'll be spending a lot of time here during your degree, so it's essential you feel comfortable and happy.

 It's also a good idea to spend some time wandering around the local town or city centre.
 Have a look at the shops and bars, find the local tourist attractions and ask yourself if you'd like to live there for three years.
 If the answer's yes, you'll know you've found one of your five choices!

 When unis look at your application, they'll want to know if you can achieve the grades they're asking for.
 It's a good idea to apply for three places that ask for similar grades to the ones you're predicted to get.

 Then, you can choose one with slightly higher entry requirements as a goal, and one with lower requirements as a backup choice.
 That way, you've got an even better chance of getting snapped up.